TheArkive/scintilla_ahk2/README.md

 For now all I can give is a general outline and some guidelines:

 * All numerical IDs are zero-based.
 So position numbers, line numbers, column numbers, margin numbers, style numbers, selection numbers, etc., start at zero.

 * I tried to keep all like categories of methods and properties together as they are listed on the Scintilla Documentation site, but this is not always the case.
 Generally I'm just trying to keep concepts in logical categories (sub classes).
 This is a bit of a process as I discover other functions, some of which serve a better purpose in a different category than originally listed in the Scintilla Docs.

 * Not all Scintilla functions will make it into this library.
 Basically, functions that appear to duplicate another function's result with little or no benefit won't be added, unless there is a good reason, in which case it may get a different name to more appropriately describe what it is best used for.

-* I will always append a comment for a property or method that makes use of a particular `SCI_...` message name.
+* I will always append a comment for a property or method that makes use of a particular `SCI_...` message name so it should be easy to see what my script is doing while refrencing the Scintilla documentation.

-Below I will outline major features or major parts of the structure.
+Below I will outline major features or major parts of the script class structure.

 -----